treeverse/lakeFS/clients/java/docs/RefsApi.md

     Boolean limit = true; // Boolean | limit the number of items in return to 'amount'.
 Without further indication on actual number of items.
-    Boolean firstParent = true; // Boolean | if set to true, follow only the first parent upon reaching a merge commit OffsetDateTime since = OffsetDateTime.now(); // OffsetDateTime | Show commits more recent than a specific date-time try {
+    Boolean firstParent = true; // Boolean | if set to true, follow only the first parent upon reaching a merge commit OffsetDateTime since = OffsetDateTime.now(); // OffsetDateTime | Show commits more recent than a specific date-time String stopAt = "stopAt_example"; // String | a reference to stop at try {
       CommitList result = apiInstance.logCommits(repository, ref)
             .after(after)